Visitor brings teachings of ‘Hugging Mother’

 She is known for her philanthropic work as well as her innate knowledge of almost everything that a human being could seek.

-Centres advocating her teachings have been established in Asia, Middle East, Africa, North and South America and Europe.
+Centres advocating her teachings have been established in Australasia, Middle East, Africa, North and South America and Europe.

 The Monk